wegenmic/ios-fts-demo/README.md

 - Easy to use Interface
 - Possibility to configure and extend functionality

-Want to add a new Document to the index that should be search?
+Want to add a new Document to the index that should be available for the search?

     -(void)addDocument:(NSURL *)documentPath;